The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 The user will need to provide:

-- A USB-C cable to power the ACSI2STM.
+- A USB-C cable to power the ACSI2STM Compact.

 - An SD, SDHC, or SDXC card to store files.
 They must be formatted in FAT16, FAT32, or ExFAT for GemDrive mode, or with Atari-compatible hard disk drivers for ACSI mode as described in the documentation.